Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Analyze the resource inventory in AWS Config for IAM user activity.
 - [x] Download and analyze a credential report from IAM.

 ### A company has several production AWS accounts and a central security AWS account.
 The security account is used for centralized monitoring and has IAM privileges to all resources in every corporate account.
-All of the company’s Amazon S3 buckets are tagged with a value denoting the data classification of their contents.
+All of the company's Amazon S3 buckets are tagged with a value denoting the data classification of their contents.
 A Security Engineer is deploying a monitoring solution in the security account that will enforce bucket policy compliance.
-The system must monitor S3 buckets in all production accounts and confirm that any policy change is in accordance with the bucket’s data classification.
+The system must monitor S3 buckets in all production accounts and confirm that any policy change is in accordance with the bucket's data classification.
 If any change is out of compliance; the Security team must be notified quickly.
 Which combination of actions would build the required solution?
 (Choose THREE)

 - [ ] Configure Amazon CloudWatch Events in the production accounts to send all S3 events to the security account event bus.
 - [ ] Enable Amazon GuardDuty in the security account. and join the production accounts as members.